 Automate Your Account

-Billpay services available through internet banking and mobile banking apps make paying your bills easy.
+Billpay services available through digital banking make paying your bills easy.
 Once your billers are set up, you can pay what you want, when you want.
 No worries about stamps, lost bills, or late fees.
 You can also set up automatic payments (ACH payments) that transfers money each month on the same date.
 This is especially useful for items like car payments or mortgages that are due on the same day and for the same amount each month.

-If you don’t use e-Services, it’s important to check your statement every month.
-Your statement shows all of your debits and credits, and shows your account balance.
+If you don’t use digital banking tools, it’s important to check your statement every month.
+Your statement shows all of your debits and credits and shows your account balance.
 This is your first line of defense to track fraudulent transactions, and to keep track of the amount of money you have.

 Avoid Unnecessary Fees